pratvar/100-days-of-code/README.md

-# #100DaysOfCode Log - Round 1 - Pratyush Vardhan
+# #100DaysOfCode Log - Round 1 - Pratik Var

 The log of my #100DaysOfCode challenge.
 Started on [September 11, Friday, 2020].